 Berlin art: What exhibitions are on now?

-What's going on in the art world and which Berlin exhibitions should you check out this week?
+What's going on in the art world and which Berlin exhibitions should you check out right now?

 What to do this weekend: Berlin’s best events